Ensure Your SEO Techniques Are Up to Speed with Our On-Page SEO Checklist.

-- Research – Figure out the persona and keywords you’re aiming for, use social media to your advantage
+- Research – Figure out the persona and keywords you’re aiming for, use social platforms to your advantage

 - Writing – Have your team of writers use your persona and keywords, then craft posts about a pre-selected topic

 - Proofing – Edit the content for grammar and proper on-page SEO

 - Posting – Post the content to your website

 - Promotion – Promote your content via the proper social media channels

-- Analyze – Gather data on how your content did so you can do better next time
+- Analyze – Gather structured data on how your content did so you can do better next time

 If you’re stumped on what to cover, try Hubspot’s nifty blog title generator.
 You should have a really solid idea of what to write and a quality topic though if you’ve done the proper research in step one.

 Fifth, Make Sure Google Can Easily Crawl Your Website

 Nothing is worse than a website that’s set to no-index.
-That little checkmark in WordPress that says to discourage search engines from indexing your site should not be checked if you want Google to place your website on its results.
+That little checkmark in WordPress that says to discourage search engines from indexing your site should not be checked if you want Google to place your website on its search results.

 A 404 error is basically a dead page link.
 If a Google spider crawls your website and hits a 404 dead page, it’s going to stop crawling your website altogether, which is going to put a huge kink in the indexing process of your website.

 Finally, Your Web Presence Must Be Mobile-Friendly

 Keep in mind, 65% of smartphone users agree that when conducting a search on their smartphones, they look for the most relevant, high-quality pieces of information regardless of the company providing the information.

 Check to see if your website is mobile-friendly with Google here.
 If you’re not mobile-friendly then you’re killing your conversion rate and CTR with mobile traffic.
-You must have a responsive website design.
+You must have a responsive website design to be on the top 10 of Google’s SERPs.

 Seventy-eight percent of local-mobile searches result in offline purchases.
 On average we see 50% of our client’s traffic comes from mobile devices.
 Of the entire amount of leads our local service clients receive, only 40% are even visiting the website.